 Drip Out Learnings Through Daily Emails

 Tutorial innovations don’t need to involve large engineering efforts.
 If the goal is to help developers layer on additional understanding, that can be achieved by frequent, smaller lessons.
-That’s the angle Dan Abramov took with Just JavaScript.
+That’s the angle Dan Abramov took when he started Just JavaScript.

-In Dan’s case, he sends an email every day, unpacking another JavaScript concept.
-Each includes an exercise or question, which is answered further down in the email.
+Though the site now is a complete course on JavaScript’s “mental models,” it started as a simple email sequence.
+Dan sent an email every day, unpacking another JavaScript concept.
+Each included an exercise or question, which is answered further down in the email.

 Over time these emails will evolve into an in-depth, interactive, fun, multimedia course that explains these powerful mental models for programming with JavaScript.

-However, by starting here, he’s proven you don’t need to be fancy to provide a good learning experience.
+However, by starting here, he showed you don’t need to be fancy to provide a good learning experience.

 Make the Training into a Game